 Applicants from outside the state of Washington are automatically considered for a Non-Resident Tuition Scholarship (NRTS), which reduces their first-year’s tuition by several thousand dollars, to 150% of the in-state rate.
 Again, because the tuition reduction applies only to the first year, NRTS recipients must take formal steps to establish Washington state residency well before the start of classes their first fall.

-In addition, because the Inland Northwest Center for Writers is so integral a part of the arts scene in Spokane, local employers in the arts and culture services occasionally solicit our program directly for graduate students who might be interested in job openings.
+In addition, because the MFA at EWU is such an integral a part of the arts scene in Spokane, local employers in the arts and culture services (including our favorite independent bookstore, Auntie’s) occasionally solicit our program directly for graduate students who might be interested in job openings.

 The first step toward being be considered for financial aid is to file the Free Application for Federal Student Aid (FAFSA).
 Questions about financial aid can be directed to the financial aid office, or by reviewing the information provided on the financial aid website.
 All EWU scholarship listings can be found at the scholarships web page.